Zoho billing logo Help Docs

 E-Invoicing in Belgium

 Belgium is introducing mandatory electronic invoicing (e-invoicing) for B2B transactions.
-Starting 1 January 2026, all VAT-registered businesses in Belgium will be required to issue, receive, and process e-invoices for domestic B2B transactions.
-Invoices sent or received via email in PDF format will no longer be considered valid e-invoices under the new regulations.
+Starting 1 January 2026, all VAT-registered businesses in Belgium will be required to issue, receive, and process structured electronic invoices for domestic B2B transactions.
+Invoices sent via email in PDF format will no longer be considered valid for VAT purposes.
+The invoices must comply with the European e-invoicing standard and be transmitted through the Peppol network.

 What is an e-invoice?